microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

     return;
 }
 ```
-### Crash Prevention
+### Status while model is downloading
-Downloading the packages for the app on your mobile device takes ~15-30 minutes depending on which device you are using.
+Downloading the packages for the app on your mobile device takes ~10-15 minutes depending on which device you are using.
 The progress bar indicates what percent of the downloads are completed.
 ```java
 public void onProgress(long lastBytesRead, long bytesRead, long bytesTotal) {
     long lastPctDone = 100 * lastBytesRead / bytesTotal;